rana932/rana932/README.md

 [![Portfolio](https://img.shields.io/badge/Portfolio-Visit-green?style=for-the-badge&logo=safari)](https://abhijeet001.pythonanywhere.com)
 [![Email](https://img.shields.io/badge/Email-Contact-red?style=for-the-badge&logo=gmail)](mailto:ranaabhi9068@gmail.com)

 ## 👋 About Me

-Hi there!
-I'm Abhijeet Rana, an Aspiring Full Stack Developer based in Pune, Maharashtra.
-Currently pursuing Master of Computer Application at Sandip University.
-I'm passionate about creating intuitive web solutions with clean, efficient code.
+Hey there!
+I'm Abhijeet Rana, an aspiring **Full Stack Developer** with a creative mind and a deep love for **Python**.
+I enjoy building intuitive, responsive websites that not only function smoothly but also look great.
+My journey in tech has been shaped by curiosity, self-learning, and hands-on experience—from designing dynamic blogs to integrating APIs and crafting machine learning models.
+I'm focused on writing clean, efficient code and transforming ideas into powerful, functional solutions.
+Whether it's designing responsive websites, automating tasks with Python, or visualizing data with libraries like Matplotlib and Seaborn, I’m always excited to solve problems and keep learning.

 - 🌱 I'm currently learning **Django and Advanced Python**
 - 🚀 Working on expanding my portfolio with full-stack projects
 - 🏆 2nd Place winner in Frontend Fiesta competition
 - 🎓 Committed to continuous learning and improvement

+Let's connect, collaborate, and code something amazing! 🚀

 ## 🛠️ Tech Stack